bobocode-projects/java-functional-features-tutorial/lambdas/readme.md

 This is the tutorial on lambdas, method reference, and functional interfaces.
 ### Pre-conditions
-You're suppose to be familiar with OOP, have basic knowladge of JDK, and be able to write Java code.
+You're supposed to be familiar with OOP, have basic knowledge of JDK, and be able to write Java code.
 ### Related exercises
 * [Math fucntions factory](https://github.com/bobocode-projects/java-8-exercises/tree/master/math-functions-factory)
 ### See also